TrianguloY/webhook-discord/README.md

 # Heroku to Discord webhook middleware

-Webhooks are a very powerful tool that allows you to receive notifications from events in a service (for server webhooks) or receive notifications from events in a service (for client webhooks).
+Webhooks are a very powerful tool that allows you to send notifications from events in a service (for server webhooks) or receive notifications from events in a service (for client webhooks).
 For example:
 Discord is a client webhook, meaning you can send messages to a channel without even needing a bot. ([Discord-webhooks](https://discordapp.com/developers/docs/resources/webhook))
 Github and Heroku are webhook servers, meaning they will send notifications of certain events. ([Github-webhooks](https://developer.github.com/webhooks/)) ([Heroku-webhooks](https://devcenter.heroku.com/categories/app-webhooks))

-This also means you can 'connect' a webhook server with a webhook client to send notifications, however the data sent by the server can (and in almost all cases is) different, meaning if you directly connect both it will probably not work.
+This also means you can 'connect' a webhook server with a webhook client to send notifications, however the data sent by the server can be (and in almost all cases is) different, meaning if you directly connect both it will probably not work.
 For this you need a middleware, a server that converts the server message into the client format.
 Discord has [built-in middlewares for Github](https://support.discordapp.com/hc/es/articles/228383668-Usando-Webhooks) and a few others, so you don't need any special treatment to connect Github and discord; however for other services, in this case Heroku, this middleware isn't available (or I couldn't find one) so I created my own.
 This app is just a middle server that converts Heroku webhook events into Discord webhook events, to be notified of Heroku changes directly from Discord.
 The app is also hosted on Heroku if you want to test it directly.

 ## Usage: